wylfent/wah-robot/readme.md

 The robot will keep in waiting state until 8.59AM.
 Then it will start to load the register page.

-The robot will automatically reload the register page if there's any connection problem, then fill and submit the form.
+The robot will automatically reload the register page if there's any connection problem or the form is not yet ready.
+Then it will fill and submit the form.
 If the submission request is failed, the browser will retry itself for a while.
 However, if it keep failed til timeout, you need to refresh the page to resubmit the form yourself.

 ## Run Your Robot (without submit)